 If you are a construction worker experiencing any symptoms that could be linked to toxic exposure, it is critical that you get medical attention right away.
 Early diagnosis and treatment can save your life.

 It's also crucial that you contact an experienced NYC construction accident attorney who has successfully handled toxic exposure cases.
-Contact Wingate, Russotti, Shapiro & Halperin, LLP.
+Contact Wingate, Russotti, Shapiro, Moses & Halperin, LLP.
 We can help.
 Call (212) 986-7353 for a no-cost, no-obligation consultation and case evaluation.